-There are many ways to go about the investment market, and the flood gates tend to open up when talking about covered calls.
+There are many ways to go about the investment market, and the floodgates tend to open up when talking about covered calls.
+Let’s read more about the covered call definition and the best ways to use a call screener.

 The concept is relatively conservative, but when done right, it can prove to be profitable.